 Attorney Taylor M. Hart joined Martinez & Ruby, LLP, in 2017.
 He practices criminal defense exclusively and handles a wide variety of cases including those involving allegations of domestic violence, drug possession and related offenses, burglary, theft, OWI, sexual assault, and homicide.
-He also handles cases involving allegations against juveniles as well as traffic and ordinance citations.

 In addition to, and because of, his success at trial, Attorney Hart has a lengthy record of negotiating dismissals of cases pre-trial, thereby saving his clients the anxiety, risk, and expense associated with trial.
 He has had numerous cases dismissed with charges ranging in severity from disorderly conduct and OWI to burglary and sexual assault.